Gradient Iterated Temporal-Difference Learning: Gradient Iterated Temporal-Difference Learning

 Figure~\ref{F:itd_gitd} (right) illustrates the mechanism behind the proposed algorithm for $K=3$, where the sequence of functions $\bar{Q}_0, Q_1, Q_2, Q_3$ is learned to minimize the sum of BEs $\| \Gamma \bar{Q}_0 - Q_1 \| + \| \Gamma Q_1 - Q_2 \| + \| \Gamma Q_2 - Q_3 \|$.
 Importantly, by directly minimizing the sum of BEs, the optimization procedure allows trade-offs between early and later Bellman errors.
 This means that future functions influence the learning dynamics of previous ones.
 This property is novel and avoids the greedy behavior of TD and i-TD learning, which only minimize the immediate Bellman error and disregard the following ones.
 Figures~\ref{F:td_gtd} (left) and \ref{F:itd_gitd} account for this property, representing $Q_1$ further away from $\Gamma \bar{Q}_0$ for Gi-TD learning than for TD and i-TD learning, with the following Bellman errors being smaller.

 We now present the update rule for Gi-TD learning and derive a theoretical justification in Section~\ref{S:theoretical_results}.
-We represent the sequence of action-value functions with $K+1$ $Q$-networks $\bar{Q}_0, Q_1, \hdots, Q_K$, parameterized by $\bar{\theta}_0, \theta_1, \hdots, \theta_K$.
-We also use $K-1$ $H$-networks $H_2, \hdots, H_K$, parameterized by $z_2, \hdots, z_K$, where each network $H_k$ is trained to learn the difference $\Gamma Q_{k-1} - Q_k$.
-These $H$-networks are used to compute each gradient term that includes a stochastic target $r + \gamma \max_{a'} Q_{\theta_k}(s', a')$, without requiring two independent samples, as explained in Section~\ref{S:foundations}.
-Following \citet{patterson2022generalized}, a weight decay is added to the parameters of the $H$-networks.
-This results in the gradient estimates $\Delta_{\theta_k}$, and $\Delta_{z_k}$ to perform stochastic gradient descent on the $Q$-network parameters, and $H$-networks parameters.
+We represent the sequence of action-value functions with $K+1$ $Q$-estimators $\bar{Q}_0, Q_1, \hdots, Q_K$, parameterized by $\bar{\theta}_0, \theta_1, \hdots, \theta_K$.
+We also use $K-1$ $H$-estimators $H_2, \hdots, H_K$, parameterized by $z_2, \hdots, z_K$, where each estimator $H_k$ is trained to learn the difference $\Gamma Q_{k-1} - Q_k$.
+These $H$-estimators are used to compute each gradient term that includes a stochastic target $r + \gamma \max_{a'} Q_{\theta_k}(s', a')$, without requiring two independent samples, as explained in Section~\ref{S:foundations}.
+Following \citet{patterson2022generalized}, a weight decay is added to the parameters of the $H$-estimators.
+This results in the gradient estimates $\Delta_{\theta_k}$, and $\Delta_{z_k}$ to perform stochastic gradient descent on the $Q$-estimator parameters, and $H$-estimator parameters.
 Given a sample $(s,a,r,s')$, we define

 where $\beta$ controls the importance given to the weight decay.
 We note that $\Delta_{\theta_K}$ is only equal to $- \partial_{\theta_K} Q_{\theta_K}(s, a) (r + \gamma \max_{a'} Q_{\theta_{K-1}}(s', a') - Q_{\theta_K}(s, a))$, as $\theta_K$ is the last parameter of the sequence.